wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-continuous-delivery-use-vso.md

 ## Step 3: Connect the project to Azure

-1. Now that you have a VSO team project with some source code in it, you are ready to connect your team project to Azure.
-In the [Azure Management Portal](http://manage.windowsazure.cn), select your cloud service or web app, or create a new one by choosing the **+** icon at the bottom left and choosing **Cloud Service** or **Web App** and then **Quick Create**.
-Choose the **Set up publishing with Visual Studio Online** link.
+1. Now that you have a VSTS team project with some source code in it, you are ready to connect your team project to Azure.
+In the [Azure Management Portal](http://manage.windowsazure.cn), select your cloud service or web site, or create a new one by choosing the **+** icon at the bottom left and choosing **Cloud Service** or **Web Apps** and then **Quick Create**.
+Choose the **Set up publishing with Visual Studio Team Services** link.

 	![][10]

-1. In the wizard, type the name of your Visual Studio Online account in the textbox and click the **Authorize Now** link.
+1. In the wizard, type the name of your Visual Studio Team Services account in the textbox and click the **Authorize Now** link.
 You might be asked to sign in.

 	![][11]

-1. In the **Connection Request** pop-up dialog, choose the **Accept** button to authorize Azure to configure your team project in VSO.
+1. In the **Connection Request** pop-up dialog, choose the **Accept** button to authorize Azure to configure your team project in VSTS.

 	![][12]

-1. When authorization succeeds, you see a dropdown containing a list of your Visual Studio Online team projects.
+1. When authorization succeeds, you see a dropdown containing a list of your Visual Studio Team Services team projects.
 Choose  the name of team project that you created in the previous steps, and then choose the wizard's checkmark button.

 	![][13]

-1. After your project is linked, you will see some instructions for checking in changes to your Visual Studio Online team project.
-On your next check-in, Visual Studio Online will build and deploy your project to Azure.
+1. After your project is linked, you will see some instructions for checking in changes to your Visual Studio Team Services team project.
+On your next check-in, Visual Studio Team Services will build and deploy your project to Azure.
 Try this now by clicking the **Check In from Visual Studio** link, and then the **Launch Visual Studio** link (or the equivalent **Visual Studio** button at the bottom of the portal screen).

 	![][14]